tlambert03/bobiac/bobiac-book/content/segmantation/machine_learning/machine_learning_intro.md

-# Introduction to Machine Learning
+# Machine Learning for Image Segmentation